pranoy-k/CloudEndTermProject/README.md

   - This package contains Python bindings for ØMQ. ØMQ is a lightweight and fast messaging implementation.
 - wsgiref==0.1.2
   - A reference implementation of the WSGI specification that can be used to add WSGI support to a web server or framework.

+## Work in Progess

+> We are working on evaluting the time for log replication

 References: